FrankHJCuypers/gaai/README.md

 ![Device Entry Empty](docs/images/DeviceEntryScanning.png)

 If you entered the correct PN and SN,
-*Gaai* should find the *Nexxtender Home* almost immediately and show the following screen.
+*Gaai* should find the *Nexxtender Home* in less then a few seconds and show the following screen.

 ![Device Entry Empty](docs/images/DeviceEntryFound.png)